|Year Built||1912, 1931 and 1952*|

 We have obtained information from Dun Laoghaire-Rathdown County Council stating that the 10 houses were built in 1952 which would tie in with the tender date of March 1951. *However, from local knowledge it is understood that the houses were built prior to this in c.1950 so further investigation is required here.
 Any further information would be greatly appreciated.

-Residents in 1971 from Thom’s Directory
+Residents of Glenalua Terrace in 1971.
+Listing from Thom’s Directory.

 |1||Crimmins, Mrs. Mary|